 As far as specific training is concerned, Suunto has always been quite behind the competition, until now it was only possible to activate an interval timer, which, when it comes down to it, is practically useless.

-Since the release of the Apps, Suunto had left out these functions, and all interval trainings were based on "apps" installed on the clock.
-Luckily, they have fixed this, and with the 1.5 update it is now possible to create advanced trainings.
-At the moment, this can only be done with the phone application, which is not very comfortable, but it will surely end up in Movescount.
+Since the launch of the Apps, Suunto had largely neglected these functions, and all interval training was based on "apps" installed on the watch.
+Fortunately, this has been remedied, and with the 1.5 update it is now possible to create advanced workouts.
+At the moment it can only be done with the phone app, which is not very convenient, but I'm sure it will end up coming to Movescount.

 Creating advanced trainings